Pyongyang: Economy

-Pyongyang is North Korea's industrial center.
-Thanks to the abundance of natural resources like coal, iron and limestone, as well as good land and water transport systems, it was the first industrial city to emerge in North Korea after the Korean War.
+Pyongyang is North Korea's industrial center because of the abundance of natural resources like coal, iron and limestone, as well as good land and water transport systems.
+Pyongyang was the first industrial city to emerge in North Korea after the Korean War.
 Light and heavy industries are both present and have developed in parallel.
 Heavy manufactures include cement, industrial ceramics, munitions and weapons, but mechanical engineering remains the core industry.
 Light industries in Pyongyang and its vicinity include textiles, footwear and food, among others.
 Special emphasis is put on the production and supply of fresh produce and subsidiary crops in farms on the city's outskirts.
 Other crops include rice, sweetcorn and soybeans.
 Pyongyang aims to achieve self-sufficiency in meat production.
 High-density facilities raise pigs, chicken and other livestock.

-Until the late 2010s Pyongyang still experienced frequent shortages of electricity.
+Until the late 2010s, Pyongyang still experienced frequent shortages of electricity.
 To solve this problem, two power stations – Huichon Power Stations 1 and 2 – were built in Chagang Province and supply the city through direct transmission lines.
 A second phase of the power expansion project was launched in January 2013, consisting of a series of small dams along the Chongchon River.
-The first two power stations have a maximum generating capacity of 300 megawatts (MW), while the 10 dams to be built under second phase are expected to generate about 120 MW.
+The first two power stations have a maximum generating capacity of 300 megawatts (MW), while the 10 dams to be built under the second phase are expected to generate about 120 MW.
 In addition, the city has several existing or planned thermal power stations.
 These include Pyongyang TPS with a capacity of 500 MW, East Pyongyang TPS with a capacity of 50 MW, and Kangdong TPS which is under construction.